WHAT TO DO IN PARIS IN 4 DAYS – ITINERARY

 So, it is time for lunch!

-I hardly give suggestions for restaurants – mostly because I am a vegetarian and I have a hard time in France with all that food (in Paris, I miss the hipster places, with their fresh juices and vegan menus, that we have in all other big cities in Europe), so I often buy food and have snacks, or am just happy if I see vegetarian food offered.
+I hardly give suggestions for restaurants – mostly because I am a vegetarian.
+I have a hard time in France with all that food (in Paris, I miss the hipster places, with their fresh juices and vegan menus, that we have in all other big cities in Europe), so I often buy food and have snacks, or am just happy if I see vegetarian food offered.

 So my suggestion is the following: Bring your own snacks and drinks and sit by the Seine and have a picnic.
 I love just sitting and resting there – ideally next to the Seine River.